 In the epic, Odysseus tells the swineherd Eumaeus (possibly giving him a false account) that he (Odysseus) had been seen among the Thesprotians, having gone to inquire of the oracle at Dodona whether he should return to Ithaca openly or in secret (as the disguised Odysseus is actually doing).

-Odysseus later repeats the same tale to Penelope after he returns to her, who may not at that point have seen through his disguise.
+Odysseus later repeated the same tale to Penelope after he returned to her, who may not at that point have seen through his disguise.

 Dodona may have been oracle of Gaia, or Earth Goddess